ultrasn0w/playstationpresence/README.md

 There are two steps, first you need to get game icons in place:

-1. Clone the repo and `pip install -r requirements.txt` in the asset-updater sub-folder.
+1. Clone the repo and `pip install -r requirements.txt` to get all necessary dependencies.
 2. Create your own Discord app through their [developer portal](https://discord.com/developers/applications).
 Note that the name you choose here is what will show up as your primary status in your Discord status card, so you might want to pick something like "PlayStation".